 - Pregnant women (may cause yellowing of fetal teeth or hinder bone growth)

-1. Antibiotic-associated superinfections (such as fungal infections or Clostridium difficile-associated diarrhea)
+1. Antibiotic-associated secondary infections (such as fungal infections or Clostridium difficile colitis)

-2. Neurological side effects: cerebellar ataxia, dizziness-related accidents
+2. Nervous system side effects: cerebellar ataxia, dizziness leading to falls

 3. Photosensitivity reactions: severe skin inflammation after sun exposure

-- Antacids (aluminum, magnesium products): form complexes that reduce absorption
+- Antacids (aluminum, magnesium products): form complexes with this drug, reducing absorption

 - Oral contraceptives: may decrease hormone levels